 Frequently Asked Questions

 My name is Lee.
 I’m a homeschool mother of six.
 I’m glad you found us here.
-Please take the time to read about the curriculum on the About or How To pages.
-If you still have questions, please be considerate of our volunteer moms and read through the following questions before contacting us or asking the community on Facebook.
-(Click “Join Group.”)
+Please take the time to read about the curriculum on our Support pages.

-The main Easy Peasy group is the best place to report issues or ask questions about the curriculum, but we also have over 100 other Facebook groups.
-We have groups for every state and for the individual levels and year programs of the curriculum and a group that shares extra resources they use with their children, as well as others.
+You can find through our Support pages links to our more than 100 facebook groups.
 I do not supplement the curriculum, and I don’t believe there is a need to.
-The main group page is for EP only and not to share about other resources.
+The main groups are for EP only and not to share about other resources.
 I want to keep it Easy Peasy and don’t want anyone (including myself) overwhelmed with the endless influx of “great” resources, even if they are free.

 Please consider using Adblock Plus (free) to protect your kids from advertisements.